skip to content

 • Statutory Charge

 Where you or your financially associated person own real estate, legal aid is really only a loan.
-Once the cost of the matter goes over a set amount, the Commission will register a charge over the property.
+Once the cost of the matter goes over a set amount, Legal Services will register a charge over the property.
 The charge makes sure that you pay back the whole of the legal aid eventually.
 It applies to any real estate in which you or your financially associated person have an interest.
 It does not matter whether the real estate is fully paid off or whether there is still a mortgage.

 Merits Test

-The Commission must be satisfied that the legal matter involved is an appropriate expenditure of public legal aid funds.
+Legal Services must be satisfied that the legal matter involved is an appropriate expenditure of public legal aid funds.
 Where the matter has no reasonable prospects of success, legal aid is refused.
 In serious criminal matters, the existence of a "reasonably arguable" defence may suffice.

 Forum Test

-The Commission will only grant aid for cases to be heard in South Australia.
+Legal Services will only grant aid for cases to be heard in South Australia.

 Guidelines

-The Commission has set guidelines regarding the type of work it will handle.
+Legal Services has set guidelines regarding the type of work it will handle.
 Legal aid is normally not provided for the following:

 Family property settlements, unless there are special circumstances.